Smart HR: Combining Tech And Personal Touch

-Thursday 1 November 2018, marked the first date on our Vancouver events calendar.
-We took Disclose.
+Disclose.
 Discuss.
-Discover. to the city and facilitated a fantastic conversation around the expansive topic of Smart HR.
+Discover. came to Vancouver to facilitate a fantastic conversation around the expansive topic of Smart HR.

-Thanks to the use of super intuitive discussion platform, Thoughtexchange, we were able to gather attendees’ questions prior to the panel getting started and cover off the most popular queries in the room.
+Thanks to Thoughtexchange, we were able to gather attendees’ questions prior to the panel getting started and cover off the most popular queries in the room.

 Here, in the first of a two-part series, we explore some of the insights shared by our panelists Sarah Blackmore from Eventbase, Chris Yeh from Clio, and Alex Chapple from Thoughtexchange - all expertly guided through the evening by our moderator Bob St-Jacques from 7Geese.